alielw/APS-NGS-day2-PM/README.md

 ---

-## 5. Visualisation of gene expression
+## PRACTICAL - 5.
+Visualisation of gene expression

 There are a number of ways to visualise gene expression data.
 Heatmaps and PCA plots are widely used approaches.
-We will cover heatmaps today as the last session will explore PCA plots.
+We will cover heatmaps today.

-## Exercise

 * Calculate log CPM